 This is a rare and beautiful mushroom and is easy to identify with it’s sharply conical top and pink colouring so should be left alone to grow when found and only admired or photographed.

+2-7 cm.
 Pale to darker pink with a greasy feel.
-Acutely conical but flattening out and spitting radially.
+Acutely conical but will flatten out a bit and spit radially with maturity.

 The very rare Jubilee Waxcap can look similar but is a deeper pink/purple, is not as sharply conical as the Pink Waxcap and the cap and stem are covered in slime.